claire-shen/task-list/README.md

 # task-list
-A simple checklist for tasks that you need to complete
+A simple checklist for tasks that you need to complete!